henrik-dmg/HPOpenWeather/README.md

 </p>

 ## Disclaimer: This documentation is outdated, I'm the process of rewriting the whole library

-A simple API written in Swift 3 based on OpenWeatherMap.org's API
+## Installation
+HPOpenWeather supports iOS 10.0+, watchOS 2.0+

-To install simply add `pod 'HPOpenWeather'` to your Podfile
+To install simply add `pod 'HPOpenWeather'` to your Podfile, or add `github "henrik-dmg/HPOpenWeather" ~> 2.0.0`

 **Usage:**